nushell/nushell.github.io/book/standard_library.md

 use std *
 ```

 However, this form should be avoided in custom commands and scripts since it has the longest load time.
-While the load time is only on the order of ~20-30 milliseconds on an average system, that can add up in certain scenarios.

 ::: important Optimal Startup when Using the Standard Library
 See the [notes below](#optimal-startup) on how to ensure that your configuration isn't loading the entire Standard Library.